 We are reaching out to communities most impacted by Department of Energy (DOE) disposal and remediation issues to ensure that they are informed and actively participating in DOE’s decision making process concerning environmental cleanup in Tennessee.

-Green Tie Affair
+Green Tie at the Zoo

 Green Tie Affair is one of our most important fundraising events of the year supporting all Council programs.
 It is a great opportunity to network and celebrate our successes and honor an outstanding leader in Tennessee with the presentation of the Sustainable Tennessee Award.
 Green Tie Affair takes place each year at the end of March or early April.